-On Friday 24th July, we at EcoClipper officially received the half-hull model of the EcoClipper 500 prototype.
-Our half hull model was crafted by ship carpenter Leo Boogerd, in cooperation with Bert van Baar of the Bootbouw school and Marijke de Jong, a specialist in square-rigging and yacht design.
+On Friday 24th July, EcoClipper officially received the half-hull model of the EcoClipper 500 prototype.
+The half hull model was crafted by ship carpenter Leo Boogerd, in cooperation with Bert van Baar of the Bootbouw school and Marijke de Jong, a specialist in square-rigging and yacht design.

-A half-hull model shows you exactly what half of the hull of a ship will look like.
-It is an exact replica of half of the hull.
-As ship hulls are symmetrical, only half of the hull is necessary.
+A half-hull model is an exact replica of, you guessed it, half of the hull of a ship!
 Nowadays computer programs such as Rhino and CAD can clearly depict models of ships too.
-But a half model is made from wood and is a physical representation of the ship.
+But a half model is made from wood and is a physical representation.
 You can see the delicate lines of a vessel, and the EcoClipper model is no exception.
-Indeed, one of our chief naval designers, Francisco Oliveira, was present at the Friday presentation and was very excited to see the hull in a physical form.
+Indeed, one of EcoClipper’s chief naval designers, Francisco Oliveira, was present at the Friday presentation and was very excited to see the hull in a physical form.

-This model is a big milestone for us at EcoClipper.
-We now have a physical representation of the EcoClipper500 prototype.
-On Friday, as you can see from the pictures, we were all excited about the model, and how the ship will look.
-This is the beginning of our development of a series of engineless sailing cargo ships that will transport cargo and passengers on shipping lines around the world.
+This model is a big milestone for EcoClipper.
+There is now a physical representation of the prototype.
+On Friday, as you can see from the pictures, the team were excited about the model, and how the ship will look.
+This is the beginning of the development of a series of engineless sailing cargo ships that will transport cargo and passengers on shipping lines around the world.